A Major U.S. Climate Report Is on Track to Come Out This November

 In August, the federal government disbanded a 15-person scientific review board meant to help write a new climate assessment and convert the Climate Science Special Report into concrete policy.

-Earlier this year, Pruitt questioned a bedrock finding of climate science: that carbon dioxide, emitted by human industrial activity, has not necessarily warmed Earth’s climate.
+Earlier this year, Pruitt questioned a bedrock finding of climate science when he doubted that carbon dioxide, emitted by human industrial activity, has warmed Earth’s climate.
 He will not find solace in this report, which summarizes the findings of hundreds of peer-reviewed scientific papers published in journals like Nature, Science, and Proceedings of the National Academy of Sciences.

 “This report concludes that ‘it is extremely likely that human influence has been the dominant cause of the observed warming since the mid-20th century,’” write the Climate Science Special Report authors in its executive summary.
 “For the warming over the last century, there is no convincing alternative explanation supported by the extent of the observational evidence.”